GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 problems</figcaption>
 </figure>

-All models are evaluated using 10×100 k-fold cross validation (10 folds and 100 cycles), providing measures of accuracy.
-Using a 10-fold division, each fold will have 43 data points.
-Each fold serves subsequently as test set for a trained model.
+All models were evaluated using 10×100 k-fold cross validation (10 folds and 100 cycles), providing measures of accuracy.
+Using a 10-fold division, each fold has 43 data points.
+Each fold subsequently acts as a test set for a trained model.
 Although computationally more expensive, this guarantees that all data points will serve as test sets.
-The 100 cycles provide a random shuffling of the dataset prior to fold division, thus ensuring that the composition of the folds varies in each cycle and it does not play a significant role in the evaluation of the models.
+The 100 cycles randomly shuffle the dataset prior to fold division, thus ensuring that the composition of the folds varies in each cycle and that composition does not play a significant role in the evaluation of the models.

-Machine Learning models commonly use a 0.5 classification threshold to assign categories.
-However, classification thresholds can be modified to balance the ability of model to detect true positives and avoid false positives which are respectively referred as sensitivity and specificity.
+Machine learning models commonly use a 0.5 classification threshold to assign categories.
+However, classification thresholds can be modified to balance the ability of model to detect true positives and avoid false positives, which are respectively referred as sensitivity and specificity.
 The receiver operating characteristic (ROC) curve is employed to systematically evaluate the ratio of detected true positives while avoiding false positives ([Spackman 1989](#ref-spackman_signal_1989); [Bradley 1997](#ref-bradley_use_1997)).
-The ROC curve allows visually analyzing model performance and calculating the AUC, which ranges from 1 (perfect classifier) to 0.5 (random classifier).
-The AUC is a measure of performance derived from the receiver operating characteristic (ROC) curve.
-The ROC curve is used to evaluate the ratio of detected true positives while avoiding false positives ([Spackman 1989](#ref-spackman_signal_1989); [Bradley 1997](#ref-bradley_use_1997)).
-The ROC curve makes it possible to visually analyze model performance and calculate the AUC, which ranges from 1 (perfect classifier) to 0.5 (random classifier).
-The ROC and AUC are commonly applied in two-class problems and their extension to multiclass problems is usually done through pairwise analysis.

-In the case of multiclass problems, the AUC provides two groups of
-values: first, each class obtains an AUC value using a “one vs all” approach; second, a general AUC value of model performance is obtained from the average of each class AUC ([Robin et al.
+The ROC curve allows model performance to be visually analyzed and the area under the curve (AUC) to be calculated from 1 (perfect classifier) to 0.5 (random classifier).
+The ROC and AUC are commonly applied in two-class problems, and are usually extended to multiclass problems through pairwise analysis (Fig. S3).
+For multiclass problems, the AUC provides two groups of values: first, each class obtains an AUC value using a “one vs all” approach; second, a general AUC value of model performance is obtained from the average of each AUC class ([Hand and Till 2001](#ref-hand_simple_2001); [Robin et al.
-2011](#ref-robin_proc_2011);
-[**hand_simple_200?**](#ref-hand_simple_200)).
+2011](#ref-robin_proc_2011)).
 In the case of the ROC curve, individual curves of each class are plotted using the previously mentioned “one vs all” approach.
 The present study tested 10 different models with a three-class classification problem which would involve a total of 30 different ROC curves (three curves per 10 models).
 In this paper, we have provided only the three ROC curves of the best model.
 When analyzing lithic materials, the use of thresholds to guarantee true positives and avoid false positives is of special interest.
 The use of thresholds better indicates the accuracy of a model considering these probability values.
-In the present study we have slightly variated the interpretation of the AUC values ([Lantz 2019](#ref-lantz_machine_2019)) with intervals interpreted as follows:
+In the present study we have slightly varied the interpretation of the AUC values ([Lantz 2019](#ref-lantz_machine_2019)) with intervals interpreted as follows:

-- 0.9 to 1: outstanding
+- 0.9 to 1: outstanding.
-- 0.85 to 0.9: excellent
+- 0.85 to 0.9: excellent.
-- 0.8 to 0.85: good
+- 0.8 to 0.85: good.
-- 0.75 to 0.8: acceptable
+- 0.75 to 0.8: acceptable.
-- 0.7 to 0.75: fair
+- 0.7 to 0.75: fair.
-- 0.6 to 0.7: poor
+- 0.6 to 0.7: poor.
-- 0.5 to 0.6: no discrimination
+- 0.5 to 0.6: no discrimination.

-Strong levels of correlation are present between the variables of the present study.
+High levels of correlation were found between the variables in this study.
 The issue of multicollinearity in classification remains a matter of debate.
-It is commonly pointed that for multiple linear regressions, collinearity affects the interpretation of coefficients (variables), but does not affect the quality of the predictions ([Alin 2010](#ref-alin_multicollinearity_2010); [James et al.
+It is commonly suggested that for multiple linear regressions, collinearity affects the interpretation of the coefficients (variables), but does not affect the quality of the predictions ([Alin 2010](#ref-alin_multicollinearity_2010); [James et al.
 2013](#ref-james_introduction_2013); [Chan et al.
 2022](#ref-chan_mitigating_2022)).
-Additional arguments indicate that if the collinearity between variables of the training set is also present in the test set, it should not be considered a problem.
-In the present study variables presenting perfect levels of collinearity (mean and Ra) are excluded from the training of machine learning models, and feature importance is explored among non-correlated features.
+Additional arguments indicate that if the collinearity between the variables of the training set is also present in the test set, it should not be considered a problem.
+In this study, the variables presenting perfect levels of collinearity (mean and Ra) were excluded from the training of the machine learning models, and feature importance was explored among non-correlated features.
 After evaluating and determining the best model, an additional model on PCA values was trained in order to determine possible overfitting.

 ``` r
 # Check for collinearity of the data